wankdanker/symdb/README.md

   - [ ] does the object have blobs?
   - [ ] if so, which keys?
   - [ ] keep symbolic links references in the metadata?
+- [x] synchronous versions of all model operations

 license
 -------